Robbie Ouzts: Professional career

 Ouzts was selected by the Seattle Seahawks with the 175th pick in the fifth round of the 2025 NFL draft.
 Instead of being drafted as his collegiate position of tight end, Ouzts was drafted by the Seahawks as a fullback and designated as a fullback on their official roster.
 He suffered an ankle injury in Week 3 against the New Orleans Saints, and was placed on injured reserve on September 24.
 Ouzts was activated on November 1, ahead of the team's Week 9 matchup against the Washington Commanders.
+Ouzts became a Super Bowl champion when the Seahawks defeated the New England Patriots 29–13 in Super Bowl LX.

+Ouzts was placed on injured reserve on August 11, 2026 with a neck injury.